Reichskonkordat: After World War II

 Declaring its lack of jurisdiction in matters of public international law and considering the fact that the German constitution grants authority in school matters to the state governments, the Constitutional Court ruled that the federal government had no authority to intervene.
 So while the federal government was obligated by the concordat, the court could not enforce its application in all areas because said court lacks legal authority to do so.

 Critics also say that the concordat undermined the separation of church and state.
-The Weimar constitution (some of whose regulations, namely articles 136–139 and 141 were re-enacted in article 140 of the current German constitution) does not speak of a "separation", but rather rules out any state religion while protecting religious freedom, religious holidays and leaving open the possibility of cooperation.
-However, there was a continual conflict between article 18 of the concordat and article 138 of the Weimar constitution.
+The Weimar constitution (some of whose regulations, namely articles 136–139 and 141 were re-enacted in article 140 of the current German constitution) does not speak of a separation, but rather rules out any state religion while protecting religious freedom, religious holidays and leaving open the possibility of cooperation.
+However, a conflict continued between article 18 of the concordat and article 138 of the Weimar constitution.